jundalisay/spblist/content/en/research/poincare/science/chapter-08b.md

 system is not entirely determined by its present state, it is because it further depends on the state of bodies ex- ternal to the system.
-But then, is it likely that there exist among the parameters x which define the state ofscience and hypothesis
+But then, is it likely that there exist among the parameters x which define the state of

 the system of equations independent of this state of the external bodies? and if in certain cases we think we can